Phonons, electrons and thermal transport in Planckian high T$_c$ materials: Discussion

 We have argued that recent high temperature (above 200 K) measurements of thermal transport in high T$_c$ materials reveal phonon scattering by charge carriers.
 As part of this argument we have pointed out that the high T$_c$ thermal diffusivity data is very similar to that in heavily doped semiconductors, where the scattering of phonons by carriers is known to be important.
 Interpreted in this way, the data determines the strength of electron-phonon interactions in these systems.
 We have shown that the interaction strength following from the data implies that the converse scattering of charge carriers by phonons leads to a Planckian lifetime for the charge carriers.
 This in itself is more of a consistency check than a surprise; a Planckian lifetime due to scattering by phonons at these temperatures is ubiquitous in conventional metals (and, we have noted, in heavily doped semiconductors).

 However, in high T$_c$ materials electronic correlations are also important at the same high temperature scales.
 It has been known for some time that charge carriers close to optimal doping have Planckian lifetimes both above and below the temperature scale at which scattering from classical phonons can occur.
 The slope of the resistivity does not change across that scale.
 From this fact one might be tempted to draw the conclusion that electron-phonon scattering has somehow been `de-activated' by, or subsumed into, stronger electronic dynamics.
 Much theoretical modelling of this regime neglects phonons entirely, as do ultracold atomic simulations of the Hubbard model.
+From this perspective, scattering at room temperature is expected to be pure electronic close to the critical doping.
 On the contrary, our interpretation of the thermal diffusivity data, refining the arguments in \cite{Zhang5378, PhysRevB.100.241114, Zhang19869}, suggests that strong electron-phonon scattering does occur and can be seen in transport.
-There is a clear tension here that remains to be resolved.
+This conclusion is consistent with the observation of strong electron-phonon interactions in angle-resolved photoemission at energy scales that are compatible with the transport phenomena we have discussed, e.g. \cite{Zhou2003, He62}.
+It may be interesting to study this tension within a model that self-consistently incorporates electron-phonon scattering and the onset of electronic quantum criticality.